Loaders and engines

 }

-To use this template engine, pass it as the third argument of the loadPages function:
+To use this template engine, pass it to the options argument of the loadPages function:

 import HandlebarsEngine from "./handlebars-engine.ts";